- Why choose a degree in Health and Wellness Management?

 What are the admission requirements?

 You are eligible for admission to this degree if you have completed an associate degree or at least 60 semester credits of transferable coursework with a 2.0 or better grade point average (GPA) and the following prerequisite courses: Introductory Psychology, Introductory Biology, Introductory Communications/Speech, and English Composition.
-(Prospective students who do not have an associate degree can contact one of the participating campuses or UW Colleges to learn more about earning an associate degree online.)
+(Prospective students who do not meet these requirements can contact firstname.lastname@example.org or 1-877-UW-LEARN (877-895-3276) to learn more about how they may satisfy the requirements.)

 Are there any course prerequisites?